Is it Worth Visiting Széchenyi Thermal Bath Budapest, Hungary?

 széchenyi thermal bath budapest

 Visiting one of the thermal baths in Budapest is an absolute must when you come to Hungary.
 Hungary is the third most thermal country in the world (after Iceland and New Zealand) and Budapest is the only capital in the world that has rich thermal waters with healing properties.
 Hence why Budapest is known as the City of Baths.
 As Széchenyi Thermal Bath is the most famous and won a Certificate of Excellence on TripAdvisor, it's on a lot of people's Budapest bucket-lists.
 But does it deserve to be on there?
 Is it worth the hype?
 We went to the Széchenyi Budapest Thermal Baths for the day and this is what we thought!
-[Note: this post was updated on the 5th June, 2023.]
+(Oh and by the way, important note: if you have already fallen in love with the place and applied for a Hungary visa, you can easily check its status on the Atlys Hungary visa status tracking tool, free of cost!)

 Table of Contents: